 - Wear a thick jumper at home in the heating season (6 TWh)

-- Replace standard shower head with a water efficient shower head and use twice every day
+- Replace standard shower head with a water efficient shower head, assuming households have two showers a day (5 TWh)

 - Use radiator valves to turn off heating in unused rooms (4 TWh)